-Code Module ECTS

-MS5101 Research Skills for Business Students (online) 10

-MS563 Research Dissertation 80
+Code Module ECTS MS5101 Research Skills for Business Students (online) 10 MS563 Total ECTS Cr Research Dissertation edits: 80 90

-Total ECTS Cr 90

-Total ECIS CI eans.
-90

 The Research Skills module is assessed solely on the basis of continuous assessment.
 The module is delivered online.
 Students will be assigned a suitable staff member as supervisor for the Research Dissertation.
 This programme has been constructed in consultation with industry.
 Students register for the programme in September, with the expectation that the Research Dissertation is submitted by the end of that academic year, unless permission is obtained from the School to extend this time period.
 To be eligible for award of the degree, candidates must achieve at least a pass mark in each course.
 All results will be considered at the Winter Examination Board Meeting in the year following registration.